 Inconel®, a nickel-chromium-molybdenum alloy, exhibits high strength, toughness, and good corrosion resistance in temperatures from cryogenic to 2200°F. It is available in a range of grades, offering different strength and corrosion resistance.
 The most common grades used for bolts and fasteners are Inconel® 625 and Inconel® 718.

-Inconel® 625 is the most popular grade of Inconel®.
-It has high oxidation resistance, high strength and creep resistance, and high corrosion resistance.
+Inconel® 625 is the most popular grade It has high oxidation resistance, high strength and creep resistance, and high corrosion resistance.
 It is resistant to pitting and crevice corrosion.
 Inconel® 718 is a hardenable alloy that exhibits excellent corrosion resistance and strength.
 It performs well at elevated temperatures and is twice as strong as Inconel® 625.